Ammonium iron(II) sulfate: Structure

 This compound is a member of a group of double sulfates called Schönites or Tutton's salts.
-Tutton's salts form monoclinic crystals and have formula M2N(SO4)2.6H2O (M = various monocations).
+Tutton's salts form monoclinic crystals and have formula M2N(SO4)2·6H2O (M = various monocations).
 With regards to the bonding, crystals consist of octahedra [Fe(H2O)6]2+ centers, which are hydrogen bonded to sulfate and ammonium.

 Mohr's salt is named after the German chemist Karl Friedrich Mohr, who made many important advances in the methodology of titration in the 19th century.

 Applications

 In analytical chemistry, this salt is the preferred source of ferrous ions as the solid has a long shelf life, being resistant to oxidation.
-This stability extends somewhat to solutions reflecting the effect of pH on the ferrous/ferric redox couple.
+This stability extends somewhat to solutions reflecting the effect of pH on the ferrous–ferric redox couple.
 This oxidation occurs more readily at high pH.
 The ammonium ions make solutions of Mohr's salt slightly acidic, which slows this oxidation process.
 Sulfuric acid is commonly added to solutions to reduce oxidation to ferric iron.

-It is used in the Fricke's dosimeter to measure high doses of gamma rays.
+It is used in Gel dosimetry to measure high doses of gamma rays.

 Preparation

-Mohr's salt is prepared by dissolving an equimolar mixture of hydrated ferrous sulfate and ammonium sulfate in water containing a little sulfuric acid, and then subjecting the resulting solution to crystallization.
-Ferrous ammonium sulfate forms light green crystals.
-This salt when heated ionises to give all cations and anions present in it.
+Mohr's salt forms upon evaporation of an equimolar mixture of aqueous ferrous sulfate and ammonium sulfate.